usertxt/discordbot/README.md

 !price btc aud
 ```

-The setfiat command allows you to use the bot to change your default fiat currency:
+The basecurrency command allows you to use the bot to change your default base currency:

 ```
-!setfiat <fiat>
+!basecurrency <currency>
 ```

 **Example:**

 ```
-!setfiat aud
+!basecurrency aud
 ```